-Agree to Agree Pilot Project Supported by the Department of Education through Oide Technology in Education
+Agree to Agree Pilot Project Supported by the Department of Education and Youth and Oide Technology in Education

 The Agree to Agree Pilot Project is an innovative, tailored process that guides schools, pupils and families to co- create student-family-school specific agreements in relation to online behaviour, for use outside of school hours.
 Through the Agree to Agree Pilot Project, key stakeholders representing, parents, staff and Board of Management are guided through a series of face-to-face workshops equipping them with the skills and tools to formulate an agreement that is unique to their individual school circumstances.
 Using the School Self Evaluation Process and promoting “Keeping Childhood Smartphone Free” Guidelines, the Agree to Agree Pilot Project is a collaborative and data-informed approach to addressing children’s internet enabled device usage.
 Through systematic evaluation, stakeholder engagement, and action planning, we seek to establish a new norm that prioritises children’s well-being and fosters responsible digital citizenship.
 The collaborative approach ensures every voice is heard and fosters agreement and understanding among stakeholders.
 Pupil engagement is at the forefront.
 By listening to their concerns and their advice on how we can best support them in their online lives, pupils are eager to implement positive change.